-As a member of BIAZA (British and Irish Association of Zoos and Aquariums), Exmoor zoo actively co-operates in national and international breeding programmes for many of the worlds rarest birds and animals.
-The zoo is particularly successful with its cranes and primates.
+As both a member of British and Irish Association of Zoos and Aquariums and the European Association of Zoos & Aquaria, Exmoor Zoo actively co-operates in national and international breeding programmes for many of the world’s rarest birds and animals.
+The zoo is particularly successful with its wetland birds.
 Many bred at the zoo find homes with zoos and wildlife parks all over Europe.
 During most months of the year there are always new families to be seen with their parents in the zoo's aviaries, enclosures and paddocks.

-Fundraising at the zoo has for the last 3 years benefited the Yupakari river turtles through the Rupununi learners (an Amazon Indian education co-operative in Guyana).
-In conjunction with Linton Zoo in Cambridgeshire a project initiated and run by the local idigenous peoples of the area called "The Yupakari river turtle head start program" has been successfully supported.
-This is achieving fantastic results and has the support of all the schools around the Yupakari river.
-The aim is to protect the adult female turtles that lay the eggs by involving the local communities and their children and change their view on the this species from that of a good opportunity meal to one when just males are harvested for special occaision meals!
-Read this adobe file more information:
+Fundraising at the zoo has in the past benefited the Yupukari river turtles through the Rupununi learners (an Amazon Indian education co-operative in Guyana).
+In conjunction with Linton Zoo in Cambridgeshire a project initiated and run by the local indigenous peoples of the area called "The Yupukari river turtle head start program" has been successfully supported.
+This has achieved fantastic results and has the support of all the schools around the Yupukari river.
+The aim is to protect the adult female turtles that lay the eggs by involving the local communities and their children and change their view on this species from that of a good opportunity meal to one when just males are harvested for special occasion meals!

-The zoo has recently created a nature trail along the boundary stream at the bottom of the zoo.
-Orignally overgrown with an invasive weed Himalayan balsam the area is being managed to return it to native meadow and scrub.
-A small flock of Soay sheep are intended to help achieve this along with active management.
+The zoo has also established a nature trail along the boundary stream at the bottom of the zoo.
+Originally overgrown with an invasive weed Himalayan balsam the area is being managed to return it to native meadow and scrub.

 A more formal Conservation Strategy on behalf of the charitable trust is attached Download